I was named as Trustee of a Trust, does everything happen automatically?

 Unfortunately, nothing is automatic, even if your friend, relative, or loved one created a Trust.
 There are some things that need to be done to put you in charge as Trustee.
 Also, even though the probate court is not directly in charge of the administration of the Trust, there are requirements in the California Probate Code that you must follow to do your job as Trustee correctly.
 Further, when you accept your duty as Trustee, you took on what the law calls a "fiduciary duty."
 A fiduciary duty is legalese for if you mess up you can get sued personally for the failure to perform properly.

-Okay, so there are things that I have to do, do I have to have an attorney help me with these things?
+Do I have to have an attorney help me with trust administration?

-Okay, so you are asking a law office this question, so I cannot claim to be unbiased.
+You are asking a lawyer this question, so I cannot claim to be unbiased.
 You are not strictly required to use an attorney to help you through the process of administering the trust.
 However, there are many reasons you might want to consult an attorney about helping you perform your duties as Trustee:

-(2) Time is money-- what I mean by this is that learning the process may take you time and often waiting even a few months can cost the estate big time.
-Let's take for instance, a home with a mortgage.
+What I mean by this is that learning the process may take you time and often waiting even a few months can cost the estate big time.
+Let's take, for instance, a home with a mortgage.
 If there is a home held in the trust and you are required to sell the property in order to split up the assets of the trust, you may waste a lot of time because you did not communicate your role in the sale of the home properly.
 If you are forced to pay more property tax and mortgage payments that you wouldn't have had to pay because you did not know what you were doing, you may have violated your duty to protect the assets of the Trust.

 So, the short answer to do you have to hire an attorney to help you is no. However, many choose to get help because the cost of doing it wrong is possibly a lawsuit where your personal assets are at stake.
 Further, hiring an attorney costs you nothing becuase these are considered expenses of the estate and are paid by the estate.